Prompt Templates

 For each list item, plan:

-- Approximate word count per item
+• Approximate word count for each item

 Introduction and Hook Prompts